bilgino/angularforddd/README.md

 When deciding on a design, customizing the look of default components can quickly become challenging.
 Creating frontends that feature modular and reusable CSS without overriding existing CSS rules is an important part of every frontend project.
 Usually every component in an Angular project appears in the default style and serves a singular purpose.
-Design adjustments for reusable components to specific content areas can be implemented with the :host and :host-context() selectors.
+Design adjustments for reusable components to specific content areas can be implemented with the `:host` and `:host-context()` selectors.
-Through the `:host` and `:host-context()` selectors, components are aware about any of its ancestors in the outer document.
+These types of selectors

 ![](src/assets/images/Customizing.png)